 wellness-guides

 Heat for period cramps has been used since before anyone knew why it worked.
-The why turns out to be physiologically straightforward — and understanding it explains why placement and duration matter as much as whether you use heat at all.
-How Heat Relieves Cramping Period cramps are caused by prostaglandins that cause uterine arteries to constrict, reducing blood flow to uterine muscle.
-Ischemia — tissue pain from oxygen deprivation — is the primary cramping sensation.
-This is the same mechanism as the pain from a charley horse (muscle cramp from restricted blood flow).
+The reason turns out to be physiologically straightforward.
+Understanding it explains why placement and duration matter as much as whether you use heat at all.
+How Heat Relieves Cramping Period cramps happen because prostaglandins cause uterine arteries to constrict, reducing blood flow to uterine muscle.
+Ischemia, tissue pain from oxygen deprivation, is the primary cramping sensation.
+This is the same mechanism as the pain from a muscle cramp caused by restricted blood flow.
 Heat causes vasodilation.
-Applied to the lower abdomen, it directly counteracts the prostaglandin driven vasoconstriction in uterine arteries, restoring blood flow and reducing ischemic pain.
+Applied to the lower abdomen, it directly counteracts the prostaglandin driven vasoconstriction in uterine arteries, restores blood flow, and reduces ischemic pain.
 Three mechanisms work together: 1.
-Vasodilation — direct reversal of the ischemia 2.
-Smooth muscle relaxation — heat reduces uterine muscle tone, reducing the spasm component 3.
-Gate control — warm sensory input at the skin competes with pain signals at the spinal cord level, partially blocking pain transmission The Clinical Evidence A 2001 study published in Evidence Based Nursing (Akin et al.) randomized 35 women with primary
+Vasodilation: direct reversal of the ischemia 2.
+Smooth muscle relaxation: heat reduces uterine muscle tone, reducing the spasm component 3.
+Gate control: warm sensory input at the skin competes with pain signals at the spinal cord level, partially blocking pain transmission The Clinical Evidence A published RCT (Akin et al., 2001) randomized 35 women with primary period pain to: Continuous low level heat (40°C)